 - Look for a local fish club.
 Check to see if there is a fish club in your region.
 Odds are someone in the club will gladly take your fish.

 Diseased fish are a little more difficult to deal with.
-Obviously, they cannot be given away, but they should never be dumped into local waterways or flushed.
-Sick fish that cannot be cured should be quickly and mercifully euthanized before being disposed of in a sanitary landfill.
+They cannot be given away, but they should never be dumped into local waterways or flushed.
+Sick fish that cannot be cured should be quickly and mercifully euthanized before being disposed of in a sealed plastic bag in the trash that goes to a sanitary landfill.
+Check with your local veterinarian if you need help with euthanizing fish, as they have anesthetics that can be added to the water to safely and quickly euthanize the fish.